lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Mining the genomes of symbiotic bacteria already hidden away in host sequencing data may allow comparative genomics of symbionts on a large scale and further elucidation of the mechanisms of plant-microbe symbioses.

 High quality MAGs can be assembled from bulk DNA extractions with minimal filtering, but this process requires manual curation and interpretation.
-The doublefiltering of bulk DNA sequencing proved effective in removing host DNA even if no host genome was available (Fig. 2) and provided clean metagenome assemblies with distinct clusters of contigs resemling single bacterial genomes (Fig. 4).
-The doublefiltering of bulk DNA sequencing proved effective in removing host DNA even if no host genome was available (Fig. 2) and provided clean metagenome assemblies with distinct clusters of contigs resemling single bacterial genomes (Fig. 4).
+The doublefiltering of bulk DNA sequencing proved effective in removing host DNA even if no host genome was available (Fig. 2) and provided clean metagenome assemblies with distinct clusters of scaffolds resemling single bacterial genomes (Fig. 4).
-The doublefiltering approach was however unnessicarily costly, for assembly quality did not increase due to reduced complexity of the assembly graph (Fig 3; Table 1).
+The approach was however unnessicarily costly, for assembly quality did not increase due to reduced complexity of the assembly graph (Fig 3; Table 1).
 The k-mer spaces in which these genomes are assembled are presumably so distinct that they do not overlap in a De-Bruijn-graph even before filtering and hence would never create ambiguities which could not be solved by the assembler.
 By this argument, filtering of the bulk DNA extraction may even be obsolete; @Delmont2016 showed that bacterial genomes could be extracted from a bulk assembly of host and symbionts.
 However, especially for larger scale mining of bacterial symbionts, removing host DNA with a single hostfiltering step may be the preferable and faster approach than (re)assembling the genome of the host in the process, especially for bigger host genomes.
 At the very least, hostfiltering allows to assemble a metagenome with less resources `RAM reduction`.
 The doublefiltered approach is especially intensive, and may easily be ommitted in future workflows.
 This step is only required when sequencing libraries including host DNA are too big for hybrid assembly.
-Alternatively, contig taxonomy of the hostfiltered assembly could be classified with CAT, and then contigs that are not of interest may be removed before the binning process.
+Alternatively, scaffold taxonomy of the hostfiltered assembly could be classified with CAT, and then scaffolds that are not of interest may be removed before the binning process.
 This would greatly reduce binning input, hence simplifying the process of either manual or automated binning.
 The beneficial effect would be equal as the double filtering step.